Break up the mid-winter slump and bring a Fluency Boot Camp into your classroom!

 - HELPS (FREE comprehensive fluency program with many great resource links!)

-- The Fluent Reader: Oral Reading Strategies for Building Word Recognition, Fluency, and Comprehension, by Tim Rasinski
+- The Fluent Reader (2nd Edition): Oral & Silent Reading Strategies for Building Fluency, Word Recognition & Comprehension, by Tim Rasinski

 - Fluency Instruction: Research-Based Best Practices, by Tim Rasinski